JiachengSigma/Fast-VSTM/README.md

     --margin-max 0.25 \
     --margin-t0 10
 ```
-You can also conduct training through the following translation.
-Before the training, you need to edit the YAML file.
+You can also conduct the training in the following way.
+Before the training, you need to edit the corresponding YAML file.

 ```bash